Tehes/PHProCSSor/README.md

 ==========

 Sure, Sass, Less and the like do a pretty good job.
 But why do you want to learn a new language/syntax when you could use just plain old PHP?
 PHProCSSor exactly does that.
+This is far from being perfect, but you should get the idea.